Elijah Pierson

-Life
+Early life

-Pierson was born in 1786 and raised in Morristown, New Jersey in a religious Calvinist Presbyterian household.
-He was descended from Reverend Abraham Pierson who led the puritan migration from the New Haven Colony to Newark in 1666, and his family had been founding members of Morristown's First Presbyterian Church, where they were heavily involved and his father served as trustee.
+Pierson was born in 1786 and raised in Morristown, New Jersey, in a religious Calvinist Presbyterian household.
+He was descended from Reverend Abraham Pierson, who led the Puritan migration from the New Haven Colony to Newark in 1666, and his family had been founding members of Morristown's First Presbyterian Church, where they were heavily involved, and his father served as trustee.